mozilla-ai/osm-ai-helper/docs/getting-started.md

-Get started with Open Street Map AI Helper using one of the options below:
+Get started with OpenStreetMap AI Helper using one of the options below:

 ## Setup options

 === "☁️ Google Colab (GPU)"

-    Get started right away finding swimming pools and contributing them to Open Street Map:
+    Get started right away finding swimming pools and contributing them to OpenStreetMap:

     | Find Swimming Pools |
     | ------------------- |